exasol/r-exasol/README.md

 ```

-## Show output from EXASolution UDF scripts
+## Show output from EXASOL UDF scripts

 During the development and debugging of UDF scripts it is helpful to be able to
 output arbitrary information from the UDF to any console.
 For this purpose we
 offer a small Python output service "exaoutput.py", which is included in the
-EXASolution Python Package.
+*[EXASOL Python Package](https://www.exasol.com/portal/display/WEL/Home)*.
 A recent version of Python 2.7 is required on the
 client system.

 To use the output service simply start it like follows: